RyanDanielWalker/Friday_3/whiteboard.md

 2 will over-ride 1

-test: "It should gather user inputted number into array"
+test: "It should gather user inputted number into array as strings"
 code:
 expected result: return numberArray <!-- Technically passed, need to not allow letters.